opendatasoft/slate/source/includes/_form_widgets.md

 #### The `datalist` widget

 The `datalist` widget is to be rendered as a text input with an autocomplete feature.
-If the `suggest_values` attributes is set, then a simple html datalist is enough.
+If the `suggest_values` attribute is set, then a simple html datalist is enough.

 Attribute | Description
 --------- | -----------